Communication in Post- and Neo-Authoritarian Societies Working Group

 - List of Working Group members with contact information - This list is available only to IAMCR members.
 To access it, login to the site and return to this page.

 To join the Communication in Post- and Neo-Authoritarian Societies Working Group, login to your account and select My Sections and Working Groups from the menu.
 A number of IAMCR sections and working groups send notices and other information exclusively to their members.
-IAMCR members can join up to five sections or working groups.
+IAMCR members can join up to three sections or working groups.

 - Facebook group: "Communication in Post- and Neo-Authoritarian Societies Working Group (IAMCR)" https://www.facebook.com/groups/210145179426921/

 IAMCR's Post-Socialist and Post-Authoritarian Communication Working Group invites proposals that reflect the section's interest.

 Post-Socialist and Post-Authoritarian Communication Working Group - Call for Papers

 The Post-Socialist and Post-Authoritarian Communication Working Group looks forward to the next IAMCR Conference and invites submissions (both individual proposals and collective panels) for the 2014 conference to be held at Hyderabad, India, July 15-19, 2014.